Azure-Samples/resource-manager-ruby-resources-and-groups/README.md

 [PowerShell](https://azure.microsoft.com/en-us/documentation/articles/resource-group-authenticate-service-principal/)
 or [the portal](https://azure.microsoft.com/en-us/documentation/articles/resource-group-create-service-principal-portal/).

-1. Add these environment variables to your .env file using your Tenant Id, Client Id and Client Secret.
+1. Add these environment variables to your .env file using your subscription id and the tenant id, client id and client secret from the service principle that you created.

     ```
     export AZURE_TENANT_ID={your tenant id}
     export AZURE_CLIENT_ID={your client id}
     export AZURE_CLIENT_SECRET={your client secret}
+    export AZURE_SUBSCRIPTION_ID={your subscription id}
     ```

 1. Run the sample.